Project

 Actions #5

-Updated by jrabbit about 17 years ago
+Updated by jrabbit over 17 years ago

 What is and isn't valid in DNS is completely irrelevant (almost), as is what is and isn't valid on the Internet - who says a server has to be on the Internet or have its name resolved using DNS?